abaig32/terraform-project-portfolio/High Level Web Application Architecture/README.md

  - Cloudfront "https-only" origin protocol policy with an acm certificate to increase security
  - Logging with Kinesis Data Firehose delivery into an S3 bucket to allow for querying of WAF
  - As mentioned, with a domain, it could be hosted with route 53 at the front of the application
- - S3 backend to save state file and increase the security of the file
+ - S3 backend to save the state file and increase the security of the file
  - DynamoDB to lock the state of the file in case of collaboration

 ARCHITECTURE: